 Camping in Slovenia

 Ranked as the 7th most peaceful country in the world by the Global Peace Index, Slovenia is sure to calm the nerves of any family looking for a fun and safe camping holiday.
-Outdoors enthusiasts will be in awe of this small country, considering over half of the country is protected land, consisting of forests, mountains, lakes, waterfalls and beaches.
-Dine like a local, taste test wine, honey, freshwater fish, pasta and potatoes in various shapes and forms.
+Outdoor enthusiasts will be in awe of this small country, considering over half of the country is protected land consisting of forests, mountains, lakes, waterfalls, and beaches.
+Dine like a local, taste test wine, honey, freshwater fish, pasta, and potatoes in various shapes and forms.
 Participate in the Kurentovanje, or the Kurent Carnival: a festival where Slovenes parade around wearing traditional costumes in a ritual to “scare away” the winter.
-With all of these wacky festivals, delectable foods and stunning natural spots, Slovenia is a well-kept secret in eastern Europe that you simply cannot miss out on.
+With all of these fun festivals, delectable foods, and stunning natural spots, Slovenia is a well-kept secret in Eastern Europe that you simply cannot miss.

-Slovenia is a beautiful country in eastern Europe that borders Italy, Austria, Hungary and Croatia.
-This land is about the size of the state of Massachusetts and occupies about 2 million people (Massachusetts has almost 7 million!).
-That explains how over half of the land in Slovenia is environmentally protected.
+Slovenia is a beautiful country in Eastern Europe that borders Italy, Austria, Hungary, and Croatia.
+This country is about the size of the state of Massachusetts and occupies about 2 million people (Massachusetts has almost 7 million!).
+Over half of the land in Slovenia is environmentally protected.
 In fact, over half of the country is made up of forests alone.
-But don’t fret, there are several other terrains to view in the country, such as mountains, plains, beaches, caves, lakes… you name it.
-But how is the climate in Slovenia?
-Well, near the coast one will experience warm, Mediterranean climate, while in the Alps it is naturally cooler and more rainy in the summer with colder temperatures in the winter.
+But Slovenia isn't just forests, there are many other terrains to enjoy in the country, such as mountains, plains, beaches, caves, and lakes.
+What about the climate in Slovenia?
+Near the coast one will experience a warm, Mediterranean climate, while in the Alps it is naturally cooler and more rainy in the summer with colder temperatures in the winter.